priti2502/Login_Registration_Form_Using_BS/README.md

-# Login and Registration Form
+# Login and Registration Form Using BootStrap

 This repository contains a simple and responsive login and registration form project built with HTML and CSS.